MDAnalysis/SPIDAL-MDAnalysis-Midas-tutorial/docs/sphinx/background.rst

    and rotational degrees of freedoms for all trajectories by superimposing *all* trajectory frames on a single reference structure [Seyler2015]_.
-The superposition can be carried out in a preprocessing step using, for instance, :class:`MDAnalysis.analysis.align.AlignTraj` or as part of PSA with :class:`MDAnalysis.analysis.psa.PSAnalysis`.
+The superposition can be carried out in a pre-processing step using, for instance, :class:`MDAnalysis.analysis.align.AlignTraj` or as part of PSA with :class:`MDAnalysis.analysis.psa.PSAnalysis`.
 The trajectories for this tutorial were already superimposed appropriately (on the